hiveot/hub/README.md

 ### CA certificate

-Before starting the hub, a CA certificate must be created.
-By default, the runtime generates a self-signed CA certificate if none is found.
-It is possible to use a CA certificate from a 3rd party source, but this isn't needed when used on the local network.
+By default, the hub runtime generates a self-signed CA certificate and server certificate if none is found.

+To use an externally generated CA certificate, install it into hiveot/certs/caCert.pem and caKey.pem and restart the launcher/runtime.

 The CLI can be used to view the currently used CA and server certificate:

 ```sh
 cd ~/bin/hiveot        # when installed locally
 bin/hubcli vca